-Liebig’s law of the minimum for plant nutrition states that growth is not dictated by the total resources available, but by the scarcest resource or limiting factor.
+Liebig's Law of the Minimum regarding plant nutrition states that growth is not dictated by the total resources available, but by the scarcest resource or limiting factor.
 This is essentially a scientific way of saying “more is not always better.”
-Just like humans, a plant’s diet must be properly balanced and not overloaded with toxic amounts of one nutrient.
+Just like humans, a plant's diet must be properly balanced and not overloaded with toxic amounts of one nutrient or another.

 Nutrient Needs Change Over Time